Hugh O'Donnell, 2nd Earl of Tyrconnell: Military experience

 It was expected that O'Donnell would assist in the Irish Rebellion of 1641.
 His military rank and experience, coupled with his claim as a descendant of the Gaelic nobility and his association with Celtic prophecies, (Note: During the early Nine Years' War, O'Donnell's uncle Hugh Roe was associated with the Aodh Engeach prophecy, which alleged that if two men named Hugh succeeded each other as O'Donnell chief, the last Hugh shall "be a monarch in Ireland and quite banish thence all foreign nations and conquerors".
-O'Donnell's cousin Hugh became associated with the same prophecy, and it is possible that after cousin Hugh's death in 1625, Hugh Albert O'Donnell may have been associated with this prophecy.
-Additionally, O'Donnell's designated heir, Hugh Balldearg O'Donnell, was associated with a prophecy which proclaimed that an O'Donnell with a red mark would save Ireland.) contributed to expectations that O'Donnell would have the potential to retake Ireland from English rule.
+O'Donnell's cousin Hugh became associated with the same prophecy.
+O'Donnell's designated heir, Hugh Balldearg O'Donnell, was associated with a prophecy which proclaimed that an O'Donnell with a red mark would save Ireland.) contributed to expectations that O'Donnell would have the potential to retake Ireland from English rule.
 O'Donnell requested permission from the Spanish court to be placed in service of Ireland.
-However, this was refused as he was required to fight for the Spanish against France.
+However, this was refused as he was required to serve in the Franco-Spanish War of 1635 to 1659.